yorevs/askai/README.md

 To enable the DeepL online translation:

-1. Navigate to you account settings.
+1. Navigate to your account settings.
-2. Select the tab API Keys.
+2. Select the API Keys tab.
-3. Click on Create key + .
+3. Click on Create key +.
 4. You now have a DEEPL_API_KEY.

 ##### OpenAI API